 9.3.2.2.1 Nokia

 Medium range base stations are commonly deployed with omnidirectional antennas, but some deployments use directional antennas also with the target to boost coverage or capacity.
 In case of 3-sector site deployment with directional antennas, the techniques described in Section 9.2.2.2.4 apply here as well, although it is important to note that it may be more difficult to add large horizontal separation between sectors if the site footprint is small.

+In a case a 3-sector site deployment are considered, our analysis is presented in table 9.3.2.1-1 above.
+We considered the same spatial isolation as considered in the urban macro cell case.
+As our input to the table shows, the total interference in RX subband is between -90 dBm and -70 dBm, which is already above the noise floor and would cause desensitization of the receiver.
+It is also important to note that this analysis does not consider the self-interference, so in reality the desensitization would be greater.

 9.3.2.2.2 Ericsson

 Table 9.3.2.1-1 presents an analysis of the inter-sector interference effects for medium range FR1 BS.
 The table considers the “optimistic” receiver considered in section 9.3.2.1.2; i.e., a receiver that is more capable than in a current BS.
 If the “realistic” receiver would be considered, then the indicated desensitizations would be greater.